 - You cannot preview data in mappings with dynamic complex data types, such as dynamic arrays, dynamic maps, and dynamic structs. - If a map data type source with primitive keys includes duplicate keys, the Data Viewer displays only one instance of the duplicate key-value pair.
-If a map data type source with complex keys includes duplicate keys, the Data Viewer displays all key-value pairs. - You can run up to 10 concurrent data preview jobs on the Spark engine. - Previewing data on the Spark engine is memory intensive.
+If a map data type source with complex keys includes duplicate keys, the Data Viewer displays all key-value pairs. - You cannot preview data for a mapping that reads hierarchical data from a Hive source. - You can run up to 10 concurrent data preview jobs on the Spark engine. - Previewing data on the Spark engine is memory intensive.
 Increase the Heap memory size when you run concurrent preview jobs. - For high volume data preview jobs that use Spark Jobserver, configure the following Spark advanced properties in the Hadoop connection to increase driver and executor memory: